Amaldeep98/Memory-Monster/README.md

 ## Usage

 - Enter the amount of memory (in MB) you want to allocate and click "Eat Memory".
-- Click "Clear Memory" to release all allocated memory.
+- Click "Clear Memory" to release all allocated memory .